13 of the world's most inspiring eco-friendly dive resorts

 Pole Pole, Tanzania

-Nestled along the pristine shores of Chole Bay, Pole Pole is an eco-friendly dive resort on Tanzania’s Mafia Island.
-It features just seven private bungalows tucked beneath the swaying palms and just steps from the island's white sandy beach.
-Thanks to an innovative purification system, waste is kept to a bare minimum, allowing guests to fully immerse themselves in the island's natural beauty.
+Located on the shores of Chole Bay, Pole Pole is an eco-friendly dive resort on Tanzania’s Mafia Island.
+It features just seven private bungalows tucked beneath the swaying palms, all of which are just steps from the island's white sandy beach.

 When you’re not scuba diving in the Mafia archipelago or snorkelling with whale sharks, you can relax in a hammock while being lulled by the sound of lapping waves.
 Pole Pole is a place to live out your wildest castaway dreams, without sacrificing life's little luxuries.
-Each of its bungalows is eclectically furnished with antiques and carvings while Zanzibari beds are a highlight of the spacious verandahs.

 Staying at an eco-friendly dive resort

 As the world becomes increasingly aware of the urgent need to address environmental challenges, eco-dive resorts have emerged as shining examples of sustainable tourism in action.
-Set against the breathtaking backdrops of some of the planet's most renowned dive destinations, these forward-thinking establishments are leading the charge toward a greener future.
-By eliminating the use of single-use plastics and pioneering innovative circular waste management systems, they are minimising their ecological footprint and safeguarding the very natural wonders that draw travellers from across the globe.
+Set amidst some of the planet's most renowned dive destinations, these forward-thinking establishments are leading the charge toward a greener future.

 Want to learn more about what makes a dive resort eco-friendly?
 Check out our explainer here.